 In Pakistan, retinol is commonly available in the form of serums, creams, or lotions.
 Some popular beginner options include CeraVe Resurfacing Retinol Serum and The Ordinary Retinol in Squalane — both of which are gentle but effective.

-Retinol Serum Benefits in Pakistan
+Retinol Serum Benefits for Skin

-1. Fades Acne Marks & Pigmentation
+2. Fades Acne Marks and Pigmentation

 How to Use Retinol in Your Skincare Routine (Step-by-Step)